sithis993/Crypter/README.md

   | -- ExeBuilder\ (The Crypter builder package and application)
   | -- Resources\ (Holds resources that are bundled with, and used to build, the Crypter executable)
   | -- builder_gui\ (Contains the wxFormBuilder GUI project, including prototypes, for the Builder)
-  | -- Build.pyw (Launches the builder.
+  | -- Builder.pyw (Launches the builder.
 Run this script to open the builder application)
   | -- config_example.cfg (An example configuration file that can be loaded into the Builder)
 | -- gui\ (The Crypter GUI project files.
 These can be viewed and edited using wxFormBuilder
 | -- sample_images\ (Simply contains sample images used in this README)